armada-alliance/armada-alliance/services/website/content/en/blogs/register-your-stake-pool.md

 - You want to become an Armada Alliance supporter and get receive the plentiful booty of our plunders by delegating to one of our stake pools.

 - If you want to become a full-fledged Armada Alliance stake pool operator and help spread our mission even further then come aboard.
-For assistance in setting up your stake pool see our <Docs url="https://docs.armada-alliance.com/learn/"/>, or contact us (link to email).
+For assistance in setting up your stake pool see our technical guides, or contact us.

-Link to GitHub